Korg Volca Notes

 Somewhat bizarrely, in the “Volca as an Audio Processor” video linked previously, a (presumably) stereo signal is fed into the CV IN and routed through the synth using patch cables…

-There are also 5V SYNC IN/OUT jacks too.
+There are also 5V SYNC IN/OUT jacks too (see below for more details).

 One thing a number of hacks talk about is the fact that there is no ground signal out of the Volca.
 But it is available on the GND connections of the CV and SYNC jacks.
 And apparently on the screws holding the front panel!?